JFR-C/Windows-Penetration-Testing/Defense evasion (examples)/Fileless-Remote-PE-Loader/README.md

 ```

 #### OPSEC improvement (to do)
-- Implement direct or indrect syscalls to improve stealth (because the use of 'VirtualAlloc' with 'PAGE_READWRITE' then 'VirtualProtect' to executable presents a risk of detection).
+- Implement direct or indirect syscalls to improve stealth.

 #### LICENSE
 GNU General Public License v3.0